djalbat/reaction/README.md

 - Component state has been put back by popular demand.
 - The examples have been moved to the `es6` folder.
 - In the examples, the static `run()` methods and spurious classes have been replaced with functions.
+- The dependency on [Redux](https://github.com/reactjs/redux) has been replaced with a [barebones, local implementation](https://github.com/djalbat/Reaction/blob/master/es6/examples/redux.js).

 ## Installation